East Cobb Home Buyer Mistakes You Really Don’t Want To Repeat!

 You might ask, if I were representing this buyer, what could I have done to improve this situation for the buyer – how could I have affected the outcome in a more positive way – what would I have done that her skilled but ordinary agent couldn’t?
 Grab a chair and your notepad!
 No, I will cut to the chase and give you just two basics regarding this example.

 First, it has never taken me anything close to 90+ days to find my client a home they liked enough to make an offer on.
-Taking that long to slowly sift through the market means one of two things – your agent doesn’t know what they are doing, or your expectations as the buyer are out of alignment with market realities ie, you want a 6000 sq ft, 3 car garage, 4 sided brick, custom-built home with finished basement in East Cobb or Alpharetta’s best school districts for $400K – not going to happen even in this, the best market in history!
-Regardless of the reason or reasons in this case, it should not have taken 90 plus days to prove to the buyer that this is or isn’t “the one” so the buyer could be comfortable enough to make a timely decision to act – or move on.
+Taking that long to slowly sift through the market means one of two things – your agent doesn’t know what they’re doing, or your expectations as the buyer are out of alignment with market realities ie, you want a 6000 sq ft, 3 car garage, 4 sided brick, custom-built home with finished basement in East Cobb or Alpharetta’s best school districts for $400K – not going to happen even in the depressed markets of 2009-2013, the best market in recent history!
+Regardless of the reason or reasons in this case, it should not have taken 90 plus days for the agent to prove to the buyer that this is or isn’t “the one” so the buyer could be comfortable enough to make a timely decision to act – or move on.

-If you prefer to avoid painful outcomes and unnecessary drama like these examples, and countless others I can cite – the solution is simple:
+If you prefer to avoid painful and costly East Cobb Home Buyer Mistakes, poor outcomes and unnecessary drama like these examples, and countless others I can cite – the solution is simple…

-1. If you don’t have an ordinary agent/generalist, (very smart) contact me.
+1. If you’re not *represented in writing by an ordinary agent/generalist, contact me.

-2. If you do have an ordinary agent and feel obligated to use them – shame on you!
-Stop and think about it – I think you will agree – your first priority should be what is best for you and your family – not some agent!
+2. If you are represented by an ordinary agent but feel obligated to stay with them – shame on you!
+If you stop and think about it – I think you will agree – your first priority should be what is best for you and your family – and not subordinating your best interest just so some agent gets to earn a commission!
 Give them $500 if it makes you feel better, and *let them go in writing, and then contact me.